The Government funds a bursary scheme to help the most vulnerable 16-19 year olds in full-time education.

 A payment of £1,200 to a small group of the most vulnerable students and

 A discretionary fund to be distributed according to school policy.

 Students in Years 12 and 13 who will receive a vulnerable student £1200 bursary for the

 academic year September 2019 to July 2020 must fulfil at least one of the following criteria:

 Students in care

 Students leaving care

-Students receiving Disability Living Allowance or Personal Independence Payments in
+Disabled Students in receipt of both Employment Support Allowance and Disability Living Allowance or Personal Independence Payments